Jamie Lloyd Will Direct EVITA at the London Palladium in 2025

 Tim Rice and Andrew Lloyd Webber’s Evita, directed by Jamie Lloyd, is coming to The London Palladium next year.
 The production runs 14 June - 6 September 2025, with press night on Friday 27 June.

-Full cast and creatives to be announced.
+Full cast and creativesare to be announced.
 Tickets to go on sale in 2025, dates to be announced.
 Sign up for priority booking here: www.evitathemusical.com

+As BroadwayWorld previously reported, Jamie Lloyd is also attached to Webber's next show, titled The Illusionist, which is eyeing a 2026 premiere.
+Exact production information has yet to be announced at this time.
+Lloyd also directed the current revival of Sunset Boulevard, now playing on Broadway starring Nicole Scherzinger.

 Michael Harrison said, “It’s an honour to return to The London Palladium next summer, with my 14th production at the theatre.
 I’m even more delighted, alongside The Jamie Lloyd Company, to be presenting Tim Rice and Andrew Lloyd Webber’s glorious musical, Evita, and to be collaborating again with Jamie following Sunset Blvd.”